VAT Exemption Information

-Please note: - VAT is removed in the checkout process
+Please note: VAT is removed during the checkout process

 Who is eligible for VAT relief?

 You must be 'chronically sick or disabled' to qualify for VAT relief.
 The HMRC comment on this is as follows.
 A person is 'chronically sick or disabled' if they either:

 - have a physical or mental impairment that has a long-term and severe effect on their ability to carry out everyday activities;

 - have a condition that doctors treat as a chronic sickness - like diabetes, for example;